jp-chl/66DaysOfK8s/challenge/week02/day9/README.md

 ---

 Today, I have started a series of lessons in order to review the Kubernetes Architecture.
-In this 1st part, a focus is in the master node components.
+In this 1st part, a focus is on the master node components.

 #kubernetes #learning #K8s #66DaysChallenge